Tell Us and the FCC: What Are Your #TrueCableCosts?Learn More About How Much You're Spending

 Consumers Pay for Every Second Congress Delays #UnlockTheBox

+But the new Chairman of the FCC, Ajit Pai, supports monopoly interests over consumer protections, and Big Cable doesn’t want to let go of their control over the video marketplace.
+We're tired of rip-offs and price-gouging we all face at the hands of our cable providers.
 Consumers will pay at least $1.6 billion per month while we wait on unnecessary delays by Congress, according to the Computer and Communications Industry Association.
 We are keeping track above of what cable customers are paying for every second we have waited since the end of the final public comment period.
-Contact your representatives and key members of Congress today and tell them you are ready for choice and competition in the video marketplace, without delay.
 It’s time for the FCC to #UnlockTheBox.